-- 1. Each HSTP Region 5 committee member will have one vote, except where noted. - 2.
+- 1. Each HSTP Region 5 committee member will have one vote, except where noted (see #3 regarding shared seats). - 2.
 No absentee voting shall be allowed. - 3.
 If a seat is shared and both representatives are present, only one vote will be recorded for that seat. - 4.
-Members of HSTP Region 5 may select a designated voting representative to have proxy voting rights at the meeting in their absence. - 5.
-If a Committee member wishes to have another individual represent their vote at a meeting, a written notice signed by the Committee member must be provided before the beginning of the meeting. - 6.
-Within 90 days of appointment, a voting representative shall complete the Illinois Secretary of State's Open Meetings Act (OMA) Test (OMA) as required by IDOT-OIPI; and shall provide a copy of the certificate to be kept on file with
+Members of HSTP Region 5 may select a designated voting representative to have proxy voting rights at the meeting in their absence.
+If a Committee member wishes to have another individual represent their vote at a meeting, a proxy form signed by the Committee member must be sent to HSTP staff before the beginning of the meeting. - 5.
+Within 90 days of appointment, a voting representative shall complete the Illinois Secretary of State's Open Meetings Act (OMA) Test as required by the Illinois Department of Transportation Office of Intermodal Project Implementation (IDOT-OIPI) and shall provide a copy of the certificate to be kept on file with HSTP staff.
+This is a one-time requirement; any previously completed OMA certificates prior to appointment/designation will be accepted.

-- HSTP staff.
-Note, this is a onetime requirement; any previously completed OMA certificates prior to appointment/designation will be accepted. - 7.
-If a voting representative has not submitted an OMA training certificate to HSTP staff after 90 days of appointment, HSTP staff can contact the member's respective County Board Chair to recommend a new member in their place. - 8.
+- 6. If a voting representative has not submitted an OMA training certificate to HSTP staff after 90 days of appointment, HSTP staff can contact the member's respective County Board Chair to recommend a new member in their place. - 7.
 Motions will be passed by a simple majority of the vote.